 Trapani Region near the City of Marsala on the Island of Sicily, Italy

-Panoramic View over Trapani Region
+Panoramic View over the Trapani Region, Sicily, Italy

 Until the late 18th century, Marsala was a wine for the local market.
 Outside of Sicily, nobody knew about it.
 But that changed in the 1770s when the British merchant John Woodhouse landed in the port of Marsala to escape a tremendous storm.
 To celebrate his lucky escape, he ordered a glass of wine.
 The bartender served him a strong local wine that tasted very similar to Port or Madeira wine.
 Both were very popular in the high society of the United Kingdom at that time.
 Woodhouse liked what he drank, so he bought a large quantity of this wine to sell in England.
 To prevent it from spoiling during the long sea journey to his homeland, he added Brandy to the wine.
 And that’s how Marsala wine was born.